Dorrington, California

 Dorrington is a census-designated place (CDP) in Calaveras County, California, United States.
 The population was 519 at the 2020 census, down from 609 at the 2010 census.
 Originally known as Cold Spring Ranch until 1902 (because of an icy spring), the town sits on State Route 4 and historically was a stopping point along the toll road between Murphys and Ebbetts Pass, often serving as a resort for visitors to what is now Calaveras Big Trees State Park.
 Dorrington is also home to the second largest Sugar Pine in the world, measuring 32 feet (9.7 m) in circumference and 220 feet (67 m) tall.
 The name Dorrington comes from the maiden name of Rebecca (Dorrington) Gardner.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 4.1 sqmi, 99.88% of it land.
 The elevation is 4,800 feet ASL.

 History

 Originally known as Cold Springs Ranch, the town's name changed upon establishment of the post office in 1902.
 The name Dorrington comes from the maiden name of Rebecca (Dorrington) Gardner.
-Famed naturalist John Muir visited a large Sugar Pine Tree here on August 22, 1900 with C. Hart Merriam and Florence Merriam Bailey on a trip between Lake Tahoe and Yosemite.
+Famed naturalist John Muir visited a large Sugar Pine Tree here on August 22, 1900, with C. Hart Merriam and Florence Merriam Bailey on a trip between Lake Tahoe and Yosemite.
 The post office was discontinued in 1919, but re-established in 1921 and closed for good in 1934.

+Logging

+Logging and timber harvesting have been part of the economic and cultural landscape around Dorrington since the late nineteenth century.
+Following the California Gold Rush, demand for timber to support mining infrastructure — including flumes, mill construction, bridges, and fuel — increased across the Sierra Nevada foothills and mid‑elevation forests.
+Sawmills and logging operations were established in many parts of Calaveras County, and by the 1890s through the 1940s, logging had become a significant local industry, with small sawmills operating in forested mountain areas to supply timber for regional markets and mining needs.
+This expansion occurred as land previously claimed under the Timber and Stone Act was acquired for timber harvesting and settlement, allowing vast tracts of timbered land to be converted into economic resources.
+Although Dorrington itself was never a major company town like some nearby communities, it served as one of the waystations and service points for workers, stockmen, and travelers connected to the broader forest economy.
+In nearby areas such as Blue Mountain and White Pines, sawmills, timber camps, and logging‑related infrastructure contributed to the local forest economy well into the 20th century, with timber trucked to mills outside the county as industrial sawmills within Calaveras County declined in number.
+Logging continues in the forests surrounding Dorrington under regulated practices today, but the industry has largely shifted away from local milling toward transportation of timber to distant processing facilities.